thmccormick/website_tyler/content/home/about.md

 <!--
 Go here for more info about a few current projects.-->
 <br>
 I currently have multiple openings for postdoctoral collaborators.
 Application instructions are [here](https://apply.interfolio.com/69075).
+Please email me with questions or inquiries.